Books are a great way to exercise our brains.

 That’s motivation to your brain, isn’t it?

-Once we realize that we are making progress in something, we get motivated and take more action compared to when we don’t see any progress.
+Once we realize that we are making progress in something, we get motivated and take more action than when we don’t see any progress.

 When there is no progress, everything seems dull.